World Congress on Communication for Development

 The first World Congress on Communication for Development (WCCD) was held in Rome, Italy from October 25 to 27, 2006.

 Main objective

 The First World Congress on Communication for Development was hosted by the Italian Ministry of Foreign Affairs and organized by The World Bank, Food and Agriculture Organization, and The Communication Initiative.
 It intended to clearly demonstrate to policy and decision-makers the effectiveness of "Communication for Development" in helping meet today's most pressing development challenges and to advocate among them for the systematic inclusion of communication in development policy and practice.

-Communication for Development — as a process of dialogue, information sharing and building mutual understanding — is a powerful tool to promote the efficiency and effectiveness of development interventions, to assess and mitigate the political and social risks of those interventions and to build social ownership and sustainability.
+Communication for Development is a process of dialogue and information sharing intended to improve the efficiency and sustainability of development projects.
+It is used to manage social and political risks and to establish local ownership of interventions.

 Participants

 The WCCD, the first event of its kind, brought together more than 500 policymakers, development practitioners, NGO and CSO representatives, and academics/researchers active in the field.
 Thousands more from around the world were able to participate via webcasting and broadcasting.